pmayA440/NFL-QB-Analytics/README.md

 # NFL-QB-Analytics
+Uses interactive visualizations to tell the story of the top NFL Quarterbacks performance since 1970.
+This project utilizes these technologies: Python Flask powered RESTful API.

 App.py/Flask Created routes to read csv file which was cleaned and transformed from panda/python.
 Created data frames and sorted the data in flasks.
 Created multiple routes that were used to create bubble and bar charts.